artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 ### 5.4 artemis grafana-start

 To use Artemis’ Grafana dashboard, the user runs `artemis grafana-start` from the CLI.
-Once the container is up and running, the user will receive an IP address which they can access to view the dashboard.
+Once the container is up and running, the user will receive an IP address that they can access to view the dashboard.

 {{< figure src="../assets/artemis_grafana_start.gif" caption="Figure 5.4 Demo of the artemis grafana-start command running in the CLI" >}}